arribada/LoraTracker/README.md

         LoRaWAN MAC version: 1.0.3
         LoRaWAN Regional Parameters revision: A
         Codec: Custom JavaScript codec functions
-            For the decode field use the file decoder.js from the configs folder For the encode field use the file encoder.js from the configs folder
+            For the decode/encode field -  ask Irnas which ones to use from https://toolset.smartparks.org/ Also ensure the decoder includes all fields expected by `lora-to-gps` server - hdop,lat,lon,gps_resend,gps_time,time,battery,motion

         ```
 - Gateways/Create
 ```